Recent Searches

 And I wanted the Center for Black Deaf Studies to really spotlight our history, and who were the contributors, and who were the people who had very important roles in our history?
 And so the Center for Black Deaf Studies serves as a place where…It’s a clearinghouse.
 Where people can reach out to us and inquire about Black Deaf teachers, and we can give names, and we can provide backgrounds, and we can explain where they’re from.

-People reach out to us about Black Deaf artists, and we’re more than happy to share with them Black Deaf artists with the DEIA perspective, or Black Deaf business owners.
+People reach out to us about Black Deaf artists, and we’re more than happy to share with them Black Deaf artists or Black Deaf business owners.
 You know, sure, we’re we’re happy to help with that.
 And so, we are a contact place for information for all of those types of things where access to information is available.

 And I wanted the Center for Black Deaf Studies to support different cultural events, whether they be on campus, maybe sometimes in partnership with other organizations in supporting their work.